microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 In our example, we will go with the second approach.
 As you may notice later, despite undefined upper/lower bounds, those value rarely take values outside of certain finite intervals, thus those states with extreme values will be very rare.

-1. Here is the function that will take the observation from our model, and produces a tuple of 4 integer values: (code block 6)
+1. Here is the function that will take the observation from our model and produce a tuple of 4 integer values: (code block 6)

     ```python
     def discretize(x):